Advanced Form Validation

 the second part of the edit manual options popup

 • Files limit exceeded — for the Media Field with the Maximum allowed files to upload field completed.
-For example, if you set “3,” the error message will be shown if users try to upload four files or more;
+For example, if set to “3,” the error message will be shown if users try to upload four files or more;

 • File size limit exceeded — for the Media Field with the Maximum size in MB field filled.
-For example, if you set “1” Maximum size in MB, the notification will be “The size of this file cannot exceed 1 MB” if users upload a file whose size is bigger than 1 MB;
+For example, if set to “1” Maximum size in MB, the notification will be “The size of this file cannot exceed 1 MB” if users upload a file whose size is bigger than 1 MB;

 • Value does not reach the minimum — for the Number Field and Range Field with the Min value field filled.
-For example, if you set “5,” the error message will be shown if users try to enter or set a number less than “5”;
+For example, if set to “5,” the error message will be shown if users try to enter or set a number less than “5”;

 the third part of the edit manual options popup

 • Value exceeds the maximum — for the Number Field and Range Field with the Max value field completed.
-For example, if you set “100,” the error message will be shown if users try to enter or set a number greater than “100”;
+For example, if set to “100,” the error message will be shown if users try to enter or set a number greater than “100”;

 • Not enough characters — for the Text Field and Textarea Field with the Min length (symbols) field filled.
-For example, if you set “5,” the error message will be shown if users try to enter less than five symbols;
+For example, if set to “5,” the error message will be shown if users try to enter less than five symbols;

 the fourth part of the edit manual options popup